Frequently Asked Questions

 All graduate and post-baccalaureate applicants must file a complete graduate application as described in the graduate and post-baccalaureate admission materials at Cal State Apply.

-Complete and submit the Department application (PDF), a statement of career objectives, and two letters of recommendation.
+Complete and upload the following documents to Cal State Apply.
+Department application (PDF), a statement of career objectives, and two letters of recommendation.

 It can be a current or former professor and/or a current or former supervisor.